2020PB/police-brutality/reports/Arizona.md

 ### Officers arrest dozens of people, fail to exhibit probable cause | May 30th

-Officers arrested 114 people on Saturday, May 30, most for rioting.
+Officers arrested 114 people on Saturday, May 30, most for rioting (a low-level felony).
 The probable cause statements submitted to the court by police justifying the arrests of many defendants were identical from one defendant to another, and alleged only that a crowd of people had engaged in criminal activity, without alleging that the particular defendant arrested had engaged in criminal activity.
+One defendant, a DACA recipient, was transferred to ICE custody despite a judge finding that her arrest lacked probable cause.
+She has since been released.

-tags: arrest
+tags: abuse-of-power, arrest

 id: az-phoenix-2